willbamford/PolygonJS/README.md

 iso-svg
 =======

-Experiment into projecting 3D world into isometric 2D
+Experiment into projecting a 3D world into isometric 2D.